 The trick is simple.
 We just need to place the program shortcut in the Windows directory to be able to launch them via the Run command box.

 Create Run commands for programs in Windows 10

 Step 1: In the Start menu, right-click on the program icon, click More and then click Open file location.
 This will open the Start menu programs folder.
 We are going to create a Run command for the Office Word program, but you can do it for any application.

 Step 2: Copy the program shortcut that you would like to launch via the Run command and paste it into the Windows directory.
 The Windows folder is located at the root of the Windows 10 install drive.
 You might get Destination Folder Access Denied dialog.
 Click the Continue button.
 If asked, enter the administrator password.

-This action creates a shortcut of your program on the desktop.
+This action creates a shortcut of your program in the Windows folder.
 You can also rename the shortcut to anything that you like to call the program shortly.

 Step 3: Finally, open the Run dialog box either from the Start menu or by using [Windows] + [R] keyboard shortcut and type the name of the program in the dialog box to launch the program.
 For instance, I launch the Microsoft Office Word program by typing the string Word in the Run dialog box.